 There will be people in your life who just don’t know what to say.
 They will just blurt something out like, “God must have really wanted your baby with Him,” or, “Don’t worry.
 You can have another one,” or, “Be thankful you already have children.”
 These comments can be super hurtful…if you let them be.

 Many people feel like they have to say something, but they haven’t ever dealt with a miscarriage.
-Recognize that they are just trying to empathize and give them grace.
+It’s a good idea to recognize that they are just trying in their own way to empathize and give them grace.
 They just want you to know that they care, and they want you to feel better.
 Focus on what they’re trying to do rather than the incorrect terms they may say.

 Find a tangible way to honor or remember your baby